Korean Americans: Early immigration from 1903 to 1950

-Between 1905 and 1910, political activities in Korean American communities surged in opposition towards Japanese aggression towards Korea.
-Organizations formed throughout the US, much of which was concentrated in Hawaii and California.
-In 1909, two of the largest Korean-American organizations would merge to form the Korean National Association, the largest Korean immigrant organization in North America.
-Leaders included An Changho, Syngman Rhee and Park Yong-man.
-This organization along with others would play key roles in the Korean independence movement between 1910 and 1945.
+Korean Americans formed organizations throughout the US, with a concentration in Hawaii and California.
+In 1903, the same year that the first Korean laborers arrived in Hawai, Koreans formed the Sinminhoe (New People's Association).
+In 1909, two of the largest Korean American organizations would merge to form the Korean National Association, the largest Korean immigrant organization in North America.
+Established in San Francisco, The Korean National Association, would eventually expand to 130 chapters.
+The organization coordinated the activities of Korean Americans across North America, holding mass protests and positioning itself as the official representative of Korean Americans.
+Leaders included An Changho, Syngman Rhee, and Park Yong-man.
+This organization, along with many others, would play a key role in the Korean independence movement between 1910 and 1945.